Polyline Path Masked Attention for Vision Transformer: Method

 \subsection{Polyline Path Masked Attention}

 The proposed polyline path mask can be seamlessly integrated into various attention variants in a plug-and-play manner.
 In this section, we integrate it into two softmax-based self-attention layers: vanilla attention~\cite{vit} and criss-cross attention~\cite{huang2020ccnet}.
 Notably, theorems and algorithm given in Sec.~\ref{EfficienctComputation} guarantee that integration of polyline path mask does not substantially increase the computational complexity of the original attention mechanism.
+More applications, such as the polyline path masked linear attention with a complexity of $\mathcal{O}(N)$, are provided in Appendix~\ref{sec:appendix_Applications}.

 \textbf{Polyline Path Masked Vanilla Attention.} The polyline path mask ${\bm L}^{2D}$ is integrated into vanilla attention via a Hadamard product with the attention map, i.e., for query ${\bm{Q}}$, key ${\bm{K}}$, and value ${\bm{V}}$: